wp-plugins/wp-simple-booking-calendar/readme.txt

 * Create a booking calendar and set a status per date
 * Generate a token to insert the booking calendar in a page or post
-* WP Simple Booking Calendar Widget
+* WP Simple Booking Calendar Widget (booking calendar as widget)
 * Can be translated into other languages using PO files

 Features of the full version: